ethteck/splat/docs/Segments.md

   start: 0xABC
 ```

-`splat` will not generate `.data.s` files for these sections, as the symbols should be declared in the C file specified by `filepath`.
+**NOTE:** `splat` will not generate any `.data.s` files for these `.` (dot) sections.

 ## `rodata`

 **Description:**

-Read-only data located in the ROM.
+Read-only data located in the ROM, e.g. floats, strings and jump tables.
+Extracted as assembly; integer, float and string types will be attempted to be inferred by the disassembler.

 **Example:**